Frankie Baldwin

 Frankie Baldwin is a fictional character from the British ITV soap opera Coronation Street, played by Debra Stephenson.
-She was introduced as part of the Baldwin family along with Danny Baldwin (Bradley Walsh), Jamie Baldwin (Rupert Hill) and Warren Baldwin (Danny Young).
+She was introduced as part of the Baldwin family along with Danny (Bradley Walsh), Jamie (Rupert Hill) and Warren Baldwin (Danny Young).
 She made her first appearance during the episode airing on 6 June 2004.
 Stephenson quit the role in 2006 and Frankie departed on screen on 31 December 2006.